lucas-soria/qrsec_backend/README.md

 # qrsec_backend

-> Thesis backend project for the University of Mendoza's Information Technologies Engineering program.
+> Thesis backend project for the Bachelor's degree in Information Technologies Engineering at the University of Mendoza.

 - CRUD:
   - Address